-Students are only considered to be valid respondents if they select "agree" or "agree a lot" to both of these items.
-If they respond "disagree" or "disagree a lot" to either or both items, they are considered an invalid respondent.
-If they do not respond to either item or respond to only one item (but select "agree" or "agree a lot" to that item), their entire survey is considered invalid.
+Students are only considered to be valid respondents if they select "disagree" or "disagree a lot" to the first item and "agree" or "agree a lot" to the second item.
+If they respond differently to either or both items, they are considered an invalid respondent.
+If they do not respond to either item or respond to only one item (but select a valid response to that item), their entire survey is considered invalid.